Leyland, Lancashire

-Leyland (/ˈleɪlənd/ LAY-lənd) is a town in South Ribble, Lancashire, England, 6 miles (10 km) south of Preston.
+Leyland (/ˈleɪlənd/ LAY-lənd) is a town in the South Ribble district, in Lancashire, England, 6 miles (10 km) south of Preston.
 The population was 35,578 at the 2011 Census.

 History

 The name Leyland derives from the Old English lǣgeland meaning 'unploughed land'.

 Leyland was an area of fields, with Roman roads passing through, from ancient Wigan to Walton-le-Dale.
 It is mentioned in the Domesday Book (1085).
 In 1066, King Edward the Confessor presided over the whole of Leyland.
 The manor was divided into three large ploughlands, which were controlled by local noblemen.
 In the 12th century, it came under the barony of Penwortham.

 The area of Worden, which is now Worden Park, was one of nine oxgangs of land granted to the Knights Hospitaller, by Roger de Lacy, in Lancashire, but the land was not assigned to any individual and a local man, who was a very close friend of de Lacy, Hugh Bussel, was assigned holder of the land in 1212.

 Notable features that remain include the St Andrew's Parish Church, built around 1200 AD, and the large stone Leyland Cross, thought to date back to Saxon times.